-How do you plan a route?
+How do you plan a route with multiple stops?

 When you plot a route on pen and paper or excel, you need to invest significant time to analyze, plan and explain the routes to your drivers.

 Google Maps can’t help either.

 Of course, it’s a great tool for route planning but only if you have to plan routes for up to 10 stops.

 Even if you use Google maps delivery route planner, you still need to key in every address manually which is time-intensive.

 What if we told you that you could plan a route with unlimited stops within 30 seconds?

 Yes, you read that right – with a driving route planner, you can plan your routes in 30 seconds, no matter how many stops your drivers have to make.